 - Gastrointestinal symptoms, like nausea, stomach cramping, irritable bowel syndrome

-- In women: Painful menstrual periods, painful abdominal cramping
+- In women: Painful menstrual periods and painful abdominal cramping

 How is Fibromyalgia Treated?

 Fibromyalgia is difficult to treat.
-Healthcare providers, who are adept and comfortable in managing the condition, may be very helpful.
+It is better to seek care from healthcare providers who have experience treating the condition.
 The treatment involves a combination of medication, self-care techniques, and non-drug therapies.
-The main concentration is on minimizing symptoms and improving general health.
+The main concentration is on minimizing symptoms and improving one's general health.